bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Breezy and Overcast
+- Breezy and Mostly Cloudy
 - 87% humidity
 - 19 mph wind
-- 93% cloud cover
+- 67% cloud cover
 - 43 AQI 🟩
 - About 0.4 inches of snow on the ground
 - 0.33 inches of rain and 0.5 inches of snow in the past 24 hours